feedhenry/fh-fhc/doc/fh3/admin/mbaas/update.md

 ### FeedHenry MBaaS Target

     --id              Some unique identifier for your MBaaS                     [required] --url             The hostname where your MBaaS exists
     --servicekey      Service key to authenticate the MBaaS
     --username        MBaaS Username
     --password        MBaaS Password
+    --label           Label for MBaaS Target

 ### OpenShift 3 MBaaS Target

     --id              Some unique identifier for your MBaaS                     [required] --url             URL where the OpenShift Master(s) API is available
     --servicekey      The FHMBAAS_KEY environment variable value
     --routerDNSUrl    The wildcard DNS entry for your OpenShift Router
-    --fhMbaasHost   Exposed route where fh-mbaas is running in OpenShift 3
+    --fhMbaasHost     Exposed route where fh-mbaas is running in OpenShift 3 --label           Label for MBaaS Target

 ## DESCRIPTION